Skip to content

 • three-step process, a document is notarised, then authenticated by the DFAT and finally sent to the relevant consulate or embassy for final certification.

-Common examples of documents requiring notary services include particular affidavits and real estate deeds.
+While most documents do not require notary services, common examples of ones that do include particular affidavits and real estate deeds.
 The Court may not deem a document to be legally binding without having been properly notarised.
 For instance, many powers of attorney, wills, deeds and contracts will need to be notarised before they can be enforced overseas.

 How Do I Find a JP or a Notary Public?

-You can contact a practising lawyer to find a JP to witness or certify documents for use solely within Australia.
+You can find a JP through a Justices of the Peace register, which is available in most states.
+For example, in NSW, there is an online register that lists current JPs in the state.
+It is also common for libraries, councils, post offices and some pharmacies to make JPs available at scheduled times.
+You can also contact a practising lawyer to find a JP to witness or certify documents for use solely within Australia.
 Most states also have a Justices of the Peace register.
-For example, in NSW there is an online register that lists current JPs in the state.
-It is also common for libraries, councils, post offices and some pharmacies to make JPs available at scheduled times.

 You can find a Notary Public through the national online directory, which also provides further details on the services they can provide.
 However, you should ensure that a Notary Public has been admitted and appointed by the Supreme Court in the relevant state or Territory.